Discuss why ‘accelerating changes in technology’ might be expected to result in ‘worsening unemployment and re-distributional consequences’.

 If this sounds familiar, you were probably thinking about communism – and you would be right.
 The Communist movements took inspiration from Marx’s works, although how they were carried through weren’t really to the same spirit that he had imagined to be ideal for us.

-Nonetheless, Marx’s name lives on more than a century since his passing, and it is testament to his legacy that I chose to write on his line of reasoning, in this first installment of the mini-series on Technology and Wealth Distribution.
+Nonetheless, Marx’s name lives on more than a century since his passing, and it is testament to his legacy that I chose to write this article on his line of reasoning.